-Do you want to learn to paint put don’t know where to start?
+Do you want to learn to paint but don’t know where to start?

 Get excited about all the paintings you are going to create but don’t know which types of paints to begin with?

-To understand the pros and cons between oils vs acrylics you need to ask yourself a few simple questions to determine which medium is best for you…Please note: The comparison below is for standard acrylics and oil paints, not taking into account quick drying oils or ‘Open’ acrylics (slow drying)
+To understand the pros and cons between oils vs acrylics you need to ask yourself a few simple questions to decide which medium is best for you…Please note: The comparison below is for standard acrylics and oil paints, not taking into account quick drying oils ‘Alkyds’ or ‘Open’ acrylics (slow drying acrylics)

 1. Do you work quickly or slowly?

 Acrylic Pros: You can paint on anything.